MiladX-com/MiladX-LazyLoadVideo/README.md

-# MiladX Lazy Video
+# MiladX Lazy Load Video
-miladx-lazyvideo is a lightweight and highly optimized JavaScript solution for lazy-loading videos.
+MiladX-LazyLoadVideo is a lightweight and highly optimized JavaScript solution for lazy loading videos.
 This script helps you significantly improve your website's performance by preventing videos from loading during the initial page load.
 Videos are only loaded and played when they enter the user's viewport.

 ## 🚀 Key Features
 Performance-Optimized: Utilizes the native IntersectionObserver API for asynchronous loading, ensuring minimal impact on the browser's main thread and a smooth user experience.